gitlabhq/gitlabhq/doc/gitlab-basics/start-using-git.md

 git clone git@gitlab.com:gitlab-org/gitlab-ce.git
 ```

-Both commands will download a copy of the files in a
-folder named after the project's name.
+Both commands will download a copy of the files in a folder named after the project's
+name.
 You can then navigate to the directory and start working
 on it locally.

-### Go to the master branch to pull the latest changes from there
+### Switch to the master branch

+You are always in a branch when working with Git.
+The main branch is the master branch,
+but you can use the same command to switch to a different branch by changing `master`
+to the branch name.

 ```bash
 git checkout master